TUMOR BIOCHEMISTRY LAB

 Research Team

-MARINA BACCI – ASSISTANT PROFESSOR
+MARINA BACCI – STAFF SCIENTIST

 Email: marina.bacci@unifi.it

-NICLA LORITO – POSTOCTORAL FELLOW
+NICLA LORITO – STAFF SCIENTIST

 Email: nicla.lorito@unifi.it

-ANGELA SUBBIANI – POSTOCTORAL FELLOW
+ANGELA SUBBIANI – POSTDOCTORAL FELLOW

 Email: angela.subbiani@unifi.it

-ALFREDO SMIRIGLIA – PHD STUDENT
+ALFREDO SMIRIGLIA – POSTDOCTORAL FELLOW

 Email: alfredo.smiriglia@unifi.it

-I obtained my BSc and MSc in Medical and Pharmaceutical Biotechnology from the University of Florence, both with honors, working on metabolic reprogramming in breast cancer.
+I obtained my BSc and MSc in Medical and Pharmaceutical

 FRANCESCA BONECHI – PHD STUDENT